 P.S Don't forget you can use your member-only discount to purchase one for yourself!

-The difference between a clinical microneedling treatment and an at-home version such as derma rolling is that the needles on a derma roller are much smaller than those used in clinic at Caci, and we also combine our microneedling treatment with electroporation to allow a tailored serum to absorb deeper into the skin.
+The difference between a clinical microneedling (Collagen Induction Therapy) treatment and an at-home version such as derma rolling is that the needles on a derma roller are much smaller than those used in clinic.
+At Caci we also combine our microneedling treatments with electroporation to allow a tailored serum to absorb deeper into the skin.
+In-clinic treatments tend to garner better results, especially for deeper acne scars and pigmentation.

 Home rolling, on the other hand, is a great way to support your in-clinic treatments and the effects of your skincare products, achieving long-lasting results over time.